tikoyy/final-form/README.md

 ## Prerequisites

-To start, here are the following requirement your local machine should have.
+To start, here are the following requirements your local machine should have.

 - Node.js and npm installed on your machine
 - A notion account with an integration set up with access to the NOTION API